So, Easter, the time of frolicking lambs and, wait…no lambs in Vienna (or Austria). Or very few: different country, different traditions.

 You paint, colour, decorate, hang up, or eat the eggs, though large chocolate ones in the UK-style are fairly rare.

-And the Easter rabbit brings the eggs in the first place.
+The Easter rabbit apparently brings the eggs in the first place.
 (Given my understanding of reproductive biology, I’m going to assume the rabbit doesn’t actually lay the things.)

 Easter food

-There isn’t any.
-If you ignore the increase in the number of eggs appearing at mealtimes.
+There isn’t much. if you ignore the increase in the number of eggs appearing at mealtimes.

-Plenty of rabbit and egg-themed chocolate and candy dominate the Easter table, of course.
+Vast quantities of rabbit and egg-themed chocolate and candy dominate the supermarkets and the Easter table, of course.

-I openly admit to a desperate love for Lindt’s Goldhase: chocolate rabbits in a golden livery, with a red ribbon and a little bell.
+I openly admit to a desperate obsession with Lindt’s Goldhase: chocolate rabbits in a golden livery, with a red ribbon and a little bell.
 A little bell!

 (Easter chocolate, including some imports from the UK: mea culpa)